jmschrei/pomegranate/docs/faq.rst

 **How can pomegranate be faster than numpy?**

 pomegranate has been shown to be faster than numpy at updating univariate and multivariate gaussians.
-One of the reasons is because when you use numpy you have to use ```numpy.mean(X)``` and ```numpy.cov(X)``` which requires two full passes of the data. pomegranate uses additive sufficient statistics to reduce a dataset down to a fixed set of numbers which can be used to get an exact update.
+One of the reasons is because when you use numpy you have to use ``numpy.mean(X)`` and ``numpy.cov(X)`` which requires two full passes of the data. pomegranate uses additive sufficient statistics to reduce a dataset down to a fixed set of numbers which can be used to get an exact update.
 This allows pomegranate to calculate both mean and covariance in a single pass of the dataset.
 In addition, one of the reasons that numpy is so fast is its use of BLAS. pomegranate also uses BLAS, but uses the cython level calls to BLAS so that the data doesn't have to pass between cython and python multiple times.

-**Does pomegranate support parallelization?**

-Yes! pomegranate supports parallelized model fitting and model predictions, both in a data-parallel manner.
-Since the backend is written in cython the global interpreter lock (GIL) can be released and multi-threaded training can be supported via joblib.
-This means that parallelization is utilized time isn't spent piping data from one process to another nor are multiple copies of the model made.

-**Does pomegranate support GPUs?**

-Currently pomegranate does not support GPUs.

-**Does pomegranate support distributed computing?**

-Currently pomegranate is not set up for a distributed environment, though the pieces are currently there to make this possible.